shrawankansi/Paytm-Clone/README.md

 ## this is for educatinal purpose only

 Home page
-In this project i use only html, Tailwind CSS
+In this project i use only html and Tailwind CSS.